Andrettin/Wyrmsun/readme.txt

 - 5.3.2
 -----------------------------------------------------------------------

+* Factions
+- Fixed issue with polity names in custom games if they hadn't acquired a government type upgrade yet (e.g. East Anglia would be called " of East Anglia").

 * Upgrades
 - Added Chevauchée upgrade for the English civilization.
 This upgrade makes cavalry units acquire resources when they damage enemy buildings.